irmen/Pyro5/Readme.rst

     message -> protocol, util -> serializers)
   - many classes and method names are the same or at least similar, but may have been shuffled around to other modules
   - instead of the global package namespace you should now ``import Pyro5.api`` if you want to have one place to access the most important things
-- Proxy moved from core to new client package
+- Proxy moved from core to new client module
-- Daemon moved from core to new server package
+- Daemon moved from core to new server module
 - no support for unsafe serializers AT ALL (pickle, dill, cloudpickle)
 - removed all from future imports and all sys.version_info checks because we're Python 3 only
 - removed Flame (utils/flameserver.py, utils/flame.py)  (although maybe the remote module access may come back in some form)